FE-BE-Microdegrees/Subjects/Programming-Basics/Topics/Operators/README.md

 After completing this topic, you'll be able to:

 - Define what an operator is
+- Define what an expression is
+- Differentiate between operators and expressions
 - List the most common operators in Javascript
 - Explain the difference between the different types of operators
 - Use operators in your programs